Above/featured: West-northwest from Mohave Point – 15 October 2018 (HL).

 - South Rim: Village along Rim Trail

-Four of Mary Colter’s buildings on the South Rim (Desert View Watchtower, Hermit’s Rest, Hopi House, and Lookout Studio) have been listed as U.S. National Historic Landmark properties in the National Register of Historic Places since 1987.
+Four of Mary Colter’s buildings on the South Rim (Desert View Watchtower, Hermit’s Rest, Hopi House, and Lookout Studio) have been inscribed since 1987 as U.S. National Historic Landmark properties in the National Register of Historic Places (reference number 87001436).

 (Click the upper-left arrow-window icon in the map below for the legend.)